vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ### Parameters

 - `"split_between_positions"` – The name of the function.
-- `psourcePath` – The name of an existing event attribute or event data path.
+- `sourcePath` – The name of an existing event attribute or event data path.
 - `targetPath` - The name of the new event attribute or event data path.
 - `startPosition` – The start position of the string.
 The param support integers.
 - `endPosition` – The end position of the string.
 The param support integers.